SAP/odata-vocabularies/vocabularies/UI.md

 ## <a name="DataFieldWithValueFunction"></a>[DataFieldWithValueFunction](UI.xml#L1469): [DataFieldWithAction](#DataFieldWithAction)
 A data field whose value can be computed through an OData function on the OData server

-The `Action` is an OData Function or FunctionImport which is triggered on the server during the processing of an OData request, e.g.,
+The `Action` is an OData Function or FunctionImport which returns a value suitable for this data field.
+          The function is evaluated on the server during the processing of an OData request, e.g.,
-- because the function occurs in a `$filter` clause for this data field
+- because the function occurs in a `$filter=… eq …` expression comparing this data field
-- or because the function occurs in a parameter alias if the data field is a key property of an entity set.
+- or, if the data field is a key property of an entity set, because the function occurs in a parameter alias (ABNF parameterValue) for that key property.

-Input fields (e.g., in a filter bar) for this data field should be rendered with an additional input help.
+Input fields (e.g., in a filter bar) for this data field should be rendered with an additional "functional input help".
-Unlike a [value list](Common.md#ValueList), such an input help does not yield a literal (`PostingDate eq '2020-08-01'`) but a function expression (`PostingDate eq SAP.today()`) which is re-evaluated per request execution even if the request URL has been bookmarked.
+Whereas a [value list](Common.md#ValueList) allows users to insert a literal into a request URL (as in `$filter=PostingDate eq '2020-08-01'`), such a "functional input help" inserts a function expression (as in `$filter=PostingDate eq SAP.GregorianDateFunction(P_DateFunctionID='TODAY')`, assuming `{"Value": {"$Path": "PostingDate"}, "Action": "SAP.GregorianDateFunction"}`), and this function expression is re-evaluated per request execution even if the request URL has been bookmarked.

 Property|Type|Description
 :-------|:---|:----------